zoisite-rb/zoisite-rb/guides/source/routing.md

 ### Resources on the Web

-Browsers request pages from Rails by making a request for a URL using a specific HTTP verb, such as `GET`, `POST`, `PATCH`, `PUT`, and `DELETE`.
+Browsers request pages from Zoisite by making a request for a URL using a specific HTTP verb, such as `GET`, `POST`, `PATCH`, `PUT`, and `DELETE`.
 Each HTTP verb is a request to perform an operation on the resource.
 A resource route maps related requests to actions in a single controller.

-When your Rails application receives an incoming request for:
+When your Zoisite application receives an incoming request for:

 ```
 DELETE /photos/17